extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 * Ports 22 (SSH) and 443 (HTTPS) or 80 (HTTP) not blocked between automation & the device
 * Devices must be configured with appropriate credentials prior to registering in NE
 * SSH user credentials must have Admin privileges on the device
-* For MLXe devices, SNMP server must be enabled and SNMPv2 or SNMPv3 credentials must have read/write access to all OIDs/MIBs
+* For NI devices, SNMP server must be enabled and SNMPv2 or SNMPv3 credentials must have read/write access to all OIDs/MIBs

 Pre-requisites for HTTPS
 ~~~~~~~~~~~~~~~~~~~~~~~~